13 Aug Office Stretches and How To Do Them Properly

 in tonika health

 Are you working hard at your desk?
 Or perhaps staring at a computer all day long?
 And maybe sitting most of the day with minimal breaks?
+You need some office stretches in your life!
 Office life is a reality for many of us, and as a result, the end of a work day often leaves us not only mentally exhausted, but also physically tight, sore and achy.

 So, what’s a little something you can do that’ll make the world of difference?
-Stretching, of course!
+Some office stretches, of course!

 To avoid pain, feeling worn out and essentially burnt out…make sure you take a stretch break every 20 – 30 minutes.
 Not only will this will encourage oxygen and blood flow, but it will also get your body moving and give you a mental break.
-After all, who doesn’t feel fabulous after a good stretch?!
+After all, who doesn’t feel fabulous after a good series of office stretches?!